iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > I have no idea what you have to do to register brisk walking.
 I was walking at a pace to make me breath hard and built a sweat keeping the pace steady up and down hills.
 Result 31 minutes 0 brisk.
 Tried it again.
 This time despite walking for a couple of hours at the weekend and one again today, the app failed to record that I had walked at all, let alone briskly.
 It is therefore useless.
 Time to uninstall.<br> :date: __2021-02-03 12:30:13__

 > Very poor app.
 Have installed and used it twice now.
 Both times my fitbit tracker recorded over 100 minutes brisk walking.
 This app recorded 3 minutes the first walk, and 19 the next.
 I have deleted it and won't bother again.<br> :date: __2021-01-31 12:59:27__

-> Hopeless.
-Now worse.
-Keeps saying I might lose data as I need to log in every 30 days.
-I am pleased to see the return of rewards but when are you going to get the basics to work properly?
-It is showing 42 mins brisk walking today though I've only just got up but nothing at all for yesterday when I went for a long brisk walk and my data for 12 days ago never did appear.<br> :date: __2021-01-26 11:21:17__